How To Make A Soap At Home

 When selecting products, look for those that contain a higher percentage of coconut oil, which can enhance the cleaning process.
 This is particularly beneficial for kitchen and bathroom surfaces that are prone to bacteria and buildup.
 Additionally, coconut oil is a natural moisturizer, meaning it can leave surfaces smooth and shiny without harsh chemicals.

-Coconut Oil500gHigh cleansing, creates hard bar
+Coconut Oil500gHigh cleansing creates a hard bar

 Castor Oil50gBoosts lather